NTumminaro/AC-fish-tracker-package/README.md

 For now, it only supports the fish available in Animal Crossing for Gamecube.
 However, I plan to add layouts for each Animal Crossing game's available fish, and possibly bugs.

+It has two default layouts, 5x8 and 6x6 to accommodate different stream layouts!

 EmoTracker can be found [here](https://emotracker.net).

 ## Installation